-NUTI RIENT STANDARDS FOR AL L FOODS SOLD IN SCHOOL Food/ Nutrient Nutrient Standard Exemptions to the Standard Total Fats Acceptable food items must have ≤ 35 percent of calories from total fat as served.
+NUT RIENT STANDARDS FOR A conti ALL FOODS SOLD IN SCHOOL nued Food/ Nutrient Nutrient Standard Exemptions to the Standard Total Fats Acceptable food items must have \leq 35 percent of calories from total fat as served.
 Reduced-fat cheese (including part-skin mozzarella) is exempt from the total fat standard.
 Nuts and seeds and nut/seed butters are exempt from the total fat standard.
-Products consisting of only dried fruit with nuts and/or seeds with no added nutritive sweeteners or fats are exempt from the total fat standard.
-Seafood with no added fat is exempt from the total fat standard.
+Products consisting of only dried fruit with nuts and/or seeds with no added nutritive sweeteners or fats are exempt from the total fat standard.Seafood with no added fat is exempt from the total fat standard.
 Combination products are not exempt and must meet all the Nutrient Standards.
 Saturated Fats Acceptable food items must have < 10 percent of calories from saturated fat as served.
 Reduced-fat cheese (including part-skim mozzarella) is exempt from the saturated fat standard.
 Nuts and seeds and nut/seed butters are exempt from the saturated fat standard.
-Products consisting of only dried fruit with nuts and/or seeds with no added nutritive sweeteners or fats are exempt from the saturated fat standard.
+Products consisting of only dried fruit with nuts and/ or seeds with no added nutritive sweeteners or fats are exempt from the saturated fat standard.
 Combination products are not exempt and must meet all the Nutrient Standards.
-Trans Fats Zero grams of trans fat as served (< 0.5 g per portion). meet an the Nutrent Standards.
-Sugar Acceptable food items must have ≤ 35 percent of weight from total sugar as served.
-Dried whole fruits or vegetables, dried whole fruit or vegetable pieces, and dehydrated fruits or vegetables with no added nutritive sweeteners are exempt from the sugar standard.
-Dried whole fruits or pieces with nutritive sweeteners that are required for processing and/or palatability purposes (i.e., cranberries, tart cherries, or blueberries) are exempt from the sugar standard.
-Products consisting of only exempt dried fruit with nuts and/or seeds with no added nutritive sweeteners or fats are exempt from the sugar standard.
+Trans Fats Zero grams of trans fat as served (≤ 0.5 g per portion).
+Sugar Acceptable food items must have ≤ 35 percent of weight from total sugar as served. • Dried whole fruits or vegetables, dried whole fruit or vegetable pieces, and dehydrated fruits or vegetables with no added nutritive sweeteners are exempt from the sugar standard. • Dried whole fruits or pieces with nutritive sweeteners that are required for processing and/or palatability purposes (i.e., cranberries, tart cherries, or blueberries) are exempt from the sugar standard. • Products consisting of only exempt dried fruit with nuts and/or seeds with no added nutritive sweeteners or fats are exempt from the sugar standard.
+Sodium Snack items and side dishes sold à la carte must be: ≤ 200 mg sodium per item as served, including any added accompaniments.
+Entrée items sold à la carte: ≤ 480 mg sodium per item as served, including any added accompaniments.
+Calories Snack items and side dishes sold à la carte: ≤ 200 calories per item as served, including any added accompaniments. • Entrée items served as an NSLP or SBP entrée are exempt on the day of or the day after service in the Program meal.